 - Information about how to make a complaint or raise concerns was available.
 Staff treated patients who made complaints compassionately. - The complaint policy and procedures were in line with recognised guidance.
-The practice learned lessons from
+We found that the practice responded to complaints appropriately and in a timely way, but the practice could not demonstrate that learning from complaints was shared with relevant staff members in a timely way.